FAQ

 Q: What is in Bactifeed?

-A: Bactifeed is a soil amendment comprised of a variety of Bacteria and Fungi, as well as a variety of food for the Bacteria.
+A: Bactifeed is a soil amendment comprised of a variety of Bacteria and Fungi, as well as a food source for the microbes.

 A: Bactifeed comes in a dry powder.
 Mixing it with water activates the microbes.